Hulme Hippodrome: Location, and 1960s area-wide demolitions and road changes

-The Hulme Hippodrome frontage originally faced onto a road, Preston Street, and it was facing a T-junction with the southern end of Clopton Street, a main road that headed north towards the city centre (Ellis Street follows it part-way now).
-Outside the frontage of Hulme Hippodrome are footpaths that meet in a small square where Preston Street and Clopton Street were sited previously.
-The roads were removed ('stopped up') in the 1960s urban regeneration, around 1965.
-Following this phase, Clopton Street became Clopton Walk, a footpath going north towards the new Hulme Crescents.
-In the 1990s urban regeneration phase the Crescents and that pathway were demolished and removed.

-Up to the 1960s the theatre was served by trams then buses, including the 62 bus route from Heaton Park via Albert Square to Chorlton, and people from north Manchester would reportedly regularly attend the performances, including children from Prestwich travelling independently by the direct bus.
+The Hulme Hippodrome frontage was originally on a main shopping street, Preston Street, and the theatre faced a T-junction being an imposing landmark at the end of Clopton Street, a main road that headed north towards the city centre (Ellis Street follows it part-way now).
+The theatre was served by trams and buses, including the 62 bus route from Heaton Park via Albert Square to Chorlton, and people from north Manchester would reportedly regularly attend the performances, including children from Prestwich travelling independently by this direct bus.